joshio1/joshio1.github.io/_posts/2023-12-29-how-to-enable-https-on-rails-application-deployed-using-kamal.md

 - Replace <SERVER_IP> with the IP address of your remote server.

-## Step 2: Create LetsEncrypt acme file and docker network on remote server
+## Step 2: Create Let's Encrypt ACME File and Docker Network

-- We are going to use <a href="https://letsencrypt.org/">letsencrypt</a> for our HTTPS configuration as you may have seen from the `deploy.yml`{: .filepath} file above.
+- We use <a href="https://letsencrypt.org/">Let's Encrypt</a> for HTTPS configuration (as shown in the `deploy.yml` above)
-- We will need to create an `acme.json`{: .filepath} file on the remote server for our `deploy.yml`{: .filepath} changes to work.
+- Create an `acme.json` file on the remote server for the configuration to work
-- We also need to create a "private" Docker network changes which we use to communicate internally.
+- Create a "private" Docker network for internal communication
-- We can do that by SSHing to the remote server as follows:
+- SSH into the remote server and run:

 ```bash
 $ ssh root@<SERVER_IP>